RobSpectre/NYC-Rat-Heat-Map/README.md

 * Dynamic!
 This map updates daily.
 * Static!
 All code is client side.
 * Current!
 Totally made *today*.
 * Inspired!
-I was inspired to kick out this hack working the unbelievable minds participating in [Young Rewired State NYC](http://youngrewiredstate.org).
+I was inspired to kick out this hack working with the unbelievable minds participating in [Young Rewired State NYC](http://youngrewiredstate.org).

 ## Resources